Learn and study general biblical subjects with a Bible quiz.

 Why did God place ten plagues upon Egypt?

-Answer: Pharaoh did not let the slaves go, so God placed ten plagues on Egypt.
+Answer: Pharaoh did not let the slaves go.

 God put ten plagues upon Egypt because Pharaoh did not let the Hebrew slaves leave.